cakephp/docs/en/tutorials-and-examples/simple-acl-controlled-application/simple-acl-controlled-application.rst

     }

 Next we need to make some modifications to ``AppController``.
 If you don't have ``/app/Controller/AppController.php``, create it.
-Note that this goes in /app/Controller/, not /app/app_controllers.php.
 Since we want our entire site controlled with Auth and Acl, we will set them up in ``AppController``::